LandRegistry-Attic/external-style-guide/README.md

 2. install [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/)

-Note very important the part in virtualenvwrapper install intructions about sourcing the virtualenvwrapper.sh in your .bash_profile, .zshrc or whatever for the shell you use.
+Note very important the part in virtualenvwrapper install intructions about sourcing the virtualenvwrapper.sh in your .bash_profile.

-On my machine I have the following in my .zshrc
+On my machine I have the following in my .bash_profile

 ```
 export WORKON_HOME=~/.virtualenvs